Canada Fishing Trip Packing List

 Excess tackle: You probably don’t need 5 of each spoon.
 It starts to add up, and the tackle box alone can have over 10 lbs of extra lures.
 Having one extra spoon of your favorite will be sufficient.
 Odds are, if you go through both spoons, someone in your group will be willing to “Trade” with you an extra spoon they have.
 If your tackle box weighs more than 10 lbs, you may have a problem!

-Beer/Soda/Bottled Water: We HIGHLY recommend you don’t try to fit this on your plane.
-We can arrange for these items to be at the camp before you arrive.
-For the average group, beverages equal 40 lbs/person, leaving only 15-35 lbs for your gear.
-As an example, 24 cans weigh 20 lbs.
+For example, 24 cans weigh 20 pounds.
 In addition to your airplane, we charter freight airplanes throughout the season to ensure your refreshments are in place.
 If you bring in liquor bottles, we suggest looking for a plastic bottle option.

 12V Battery for CPAP: